Google to work with Ford on Detroit research hub

 “The arrival of Google as a founding partner is exactly the kind of investment and progress I knew was possible to revitalize our hometown,” Ford Motor Co.
 Executive Chair Bill Ford said in a release.
 “And I could not be more pleased that the City of Detroit and the State of Michigan are also joining us in this ambitious effort.”

-Ford announced plans for the Michigan Central Innovation District in 2018, shortly after it bought the 500,000-square-foot (46,450-square-meter) train depot.
+Ford announced plans for the Michigan Central Innovation District in 2018, shortly after it bought the 18-story, 500,000-square-foot (46,450-square-meter) train depot.
 Renovations at the more than century-old Michigan Central Station could be completed by next year, Ford Motor Co.
 Fund President Mary Culler told The Associated Press.
 Ford plans to research, test and launch new mobility solutions there.

 The station, which looms over Corktown, has stood empty since the last train left in 1988 and came to symbolize Detroit’s long decline from America’s manufacturing powerhouse to its biggest municipal bankruptcy.